(last updated May 2021)

 What data we collect

-Agricology processes data on the individuals who we send the Agricology newsletter to.
+Agricology processes data on the individuals who we send the Agricology newsletter to and who visit the Agricology website.
+We collect:

-- We collect email address, name, postal and telephone details so that we can communicate with the individuals
+- Email address, name, postal and telephone details and communication preferences so that we can communicate with the individuals

-- We collect the individual’s profession and interests so that we can align the content of the newsletter to our audience
+- The individual’s profession and interests so that we can align the content of the newsletter to our audience

-- We collect the individual’s details if they register for or attend events that link in some way to our newsletter content
+- The individual’s details if they register for or attend events that link in some way to our newsletter content

 Agricology Newsletter audience